 Just think, if you could simply make a choice that could eliminate those things, wouldn’t it be worth it to at least try?

-6 Ways to Reduce Stress and Anxiety by Changing Your Mindset
+6 Ways to Reduce Stress by Embracing the Importance of Positive Thinking

-Here are six practices you can implement that will help you change your mindset and ultimately reduce your stress and anxiety.
+Here are six practices you can implement that will help you think positively and ultimately reduce your stress and anxiety.

 It’s hard to break out of a cycle of negativity.
 Once we start thinking about everything that is wrong, it seems to snowball into a mountain of self-pity.
 Our brains are working so hard to seek out who or what to blame.